Self-schedule or call for more information.

 In traditional open spine surgery an incision is made, and the muscles of the lower back are cut from the spine, often causing blood loss and severing some nerve attachments.

-In minimally invasive spine surgery, a large incision is not necessary and the muscles of the back are spared.
+In minimally invasive spine surgery, a large incision is not necessary.
+The muscles of the back are spared.
 The surgeon uses small incisions and then guides instruments through these incisions to reach the spine.
-No muscle is cut — only gentle opening and separation.
+A special microscope and real-time imaging to help guide the instruments, allowing for more precision.
+No muscle is cut.

 Minimally invasive spine surgery can have several important benefits over traditional open surgery:

-Minimally invasive surgery can have a significant improvement in pain, infection risk and length of hospital stay.
-Many minimally invasive procedures can be performed on an outpatient basis, avoiding a two- to six-day hospital stay that may be needed with open surgery.
+Minimally invasive surgery can significantly reduce postoperative pain, infection risk and time in the hospital.
+Many minimally invasive procedures can be performed on an outpatient basis, avoiding a two- to six-day hospital stay often associated with open surgery.

 Mladen Djurasovic, M.D. – Dr. Djurasovic has been a national leader in minimally invasive lumbar spine surgery techniques for over 15 years.
 In particular, he pioneered a procedure called MidLIF that combines minimally invasive access with a standard anatomical approach.